Clarke family murders: Attack

-On 19 February 2020, Baxter set fire to the interior of the car Clarke was driving to drop their children at school, quickly killing their children.
-Clarke was able to make it out of the car and allegedly told witnesses that Baxter had poured petrol on her.
-While the car was burning, Baxter stopped bystanders from putting out the fire before he stabbed himself to death.
-Clarke was rushed to the Royal Brisbane Hospital with burns to 97% of her body, but died there that evening.
+On Wednesday morning, 19 February 2020, at her residence, Clarke put the children into her car, intending to drive them to school.
+When she started the car, Baxter suddenly jumped into her passenger seat, holding a petrol container, and told her to drive.
+At 8:30 am, in Raven Street, Camp Hill, Baxter doused the interior of the car with petrol, and Clarke pulled over.
+Baxter then set the petrol alight.
+Clarke was pulled burning out of the car by bystanders and told them that Baxter had poured petrol on her.
+While the car was burning with the three children inside, Baxter stopped bystanders from putting out the fire before he stabbed himself to death.
+Clarke was rushed to the Royal Brisbane Hospital, with burns to 97% of her body, and died there that evening.